yuhan00000/crypto-data-pipeline/README.md

 - The script writes to PostgreSQL using **UPSERT** (`ON CONFLICT DO UPDATE`) on `timestamp`.
 - A unique index on `timestamp` prevents duplicates at the database level.

+The pipeline is designed to be idempotent, meaning repeated runs will not create duplicate records due to the use of UPSERT logic and a unique constraint on the timestamp column.

 ---